khseah/DoubleRatchet/README.md

 - Dropped or out-of-order messages are not handled (section 2.6 is ignored)

 Further specifications
-- Every client creates an intial DH key pair, which will be used to derive root keys for new communication sessions
+- Every client creates an initial DH key pair, which will be used to derive root keys for new communication sessions
 - Public keys are distributed through simple certificates.
 Each client generates his own certificate upon initialization which includes its public key.

 The API supports: